 You can view current and previous Income Tax rates and Personal Allowances online.

 If you live in Scotland, you will pay Scottish Income Tax instead.
-The rates and thresholds are slightly different from those outlined above, but the Personal Allowance is the same.
+The rates and thresholds differ slightly from those outlined above, but the Personal Allowance is the same.

-In addition to Income Tax, employees (including directors) and their employers must make Class 1 National Insurance contributions when earnings reach a certain level.
+In addition to Income Tax, employees (including directors) and their employers must make Class 1 National Insurance contributions on earnings above certain thresholds.

-On your director’s salary, you will pay 8% employee NIC on earnings above £12,570 per year (NIC Primary Threshold) up to £50,270 per year (Upper Earnings Limit).
-On income above the Upper Earnings Limit, you will pay a reduced rate of 2%.
+On your director’s salary, you will pay 8% employee NICs on earnings above £12,570 per year (NIC primary threshold) up to £50,270 per year (NIC upper earnings limit).
+On income above the upper earnings limit, you will pay a reduced rate of 2%.

-Your company will also have to pay 13.8% employer’s National Insurance contributions on your salary income above £9,100 per year (NIC Secondary Threshold).
+Your company will also be liable to pay 15% employer (secondary) National Insurance contributions on your salary income above £5,000 per year (NIC secondary threshold).

 You can view current and previous NIC rates and thresholds for employees and employers online.
 The same rates and thresholds apply to all UK taxpayers, including those who live in Scotland.